Shenton Street Skate Park

 Community Assistance Scheme

 Our Community Assistance Scheme is currently closed for applications.
-It will reopen during the 2019-20 Financial Year.
+It will reopen early in the second half of the 2019-20 Financial Year.

 Food Permit Applications